mingzhe-zhang/mingzhe-zhang.github.io/_pages/about.md

 ## Updates

++ [2026-06-23] Our paper "CACO: Chiplet-based FHE Acceleration with Inter-Chiplet Communication Optimizations" has been accepted by IEEE TCAD!
+Congratulations to all!
 + [2026-05-29] Our paper "OmniCifro: A Heterogeneous Acceleration System with PIM for Encrypted Computation" has been accepted by IEEE TCAD!
 Congratulations to all!
 + [2026-05-29] I will serve as the PC Committee Member of ICCD 2026.
 + [2026-05-09] I will serve as the PC Committee Member of HPCA 2027.